 In 1562, Jean Ribault headed an expedition that explored the St. Johns River area in Florida.
-His efforts were followed two years later by a second venture headed by René de Laudonnière.
+His efforts were followed two years later by a second venture headed by René Goulaine de Laudonnière.
 But the Spanish soon pushed the French out of Florida, and thereafter, the French directed their efforts north and west.
-In 1608 Samuel de Champlain built a fort at Quebec and explored the area north to Port Royal, Nova Scotia, and south to Cape Cod.
+In 1608 Samuel de Champlain built a fort at Quebec and explored the area north to Port Royal and Nova Scotia and south to Cape Cod.

 Initially, France encouraged colonization by granting charters to fur-trading companies.
 Then, under Cardinal Richelieu, control of the empire was put in the hands of the government-sponsored Company of New France.
 The company, however, was not successful, and in 1663 the king took direct control of New France.
 Although more prosperous under this administration, the French empire failed to match the wealth of New Spain or the growth of neighboring British colonies.

 In 1609, Henry Hudson led an expedition to America for the Dutch East India Company and laid claim to the area along the Hudson River as far as present-day Albany.
 In 1614 the newly formed New Netherland Company obtained a grant from the Dutch government for the territory between New France and Virginia.
 About ten years later another trading company, the West India Company, settled groups of colonists on Manhattan Island and at Fort Orange.
 The Dutch also planted trading colonies in the West Indies.

 In 1497 Henry VII of England sponsored an expedition to the New World headed by John Cabot, who explored a part of Newfoundland and reported an abundance of fish.
 But until Queen Elizabeth’s reign, the English showed little interest in exploration, being preoccupied with their European trade and establishing control over the British Isles.

 Thereafter, Queen Elizabeth granted charters to Sir Humphrey Gilbert and Sir Walter Raleigh to colonize America.
 Gilbert headed two trips to the New World.
 He landed on Newfoundland but was unable to carry out his intention of establishing military posts.
 A year later, Raleigh sent a company to explore territory he named Virginia after Elizabeth, the “Virgin Queen,” and in 1585, he sponsored a second voyage, this time to explore the Chesapeake Bay region.
 By the seventeenth century, the English had taken the lead in colonizing North America, establishing settlements all along the Atlantic coast and in the West Indies.

-Sweden & Denmark
+Sweden and Denmark

 Sweden and Denmark also succumbed to the attractions of America, although to a lesser extent.
-In 1638 the Swedish West India Company established a settlement on the Delaware River near present-day Wilmington called Fort Christina.
+In 1638, the Swedish West India Company established a settlement on the Delaware River near present-day Wilmington called Fort Christina.
 This colony was short-lived, however, and was taken over by the Dutch in 1655.
 The king of Denmark chartered the Danish West India Company in 1671, and the Danes established colonies in St. Croix and other islands in the cluster of the Virgin Islands.